 Here’s a psychobilly banger from The Nekromantix which has the guys reminiscing about the good old days, ya know when they got free blowjobs from weird creatures at this spooky brothel.

 I lead the song in with a clip from Blood Sisters, Roberta Findlay’s late-era slasher where some sorority sisters are challenged to spend the night in…a haunted whorehouse!

 With Roberta’s name and the plot outlined above, you’d be forgiven for thinking you were getting into some top-notch 80’s slash-sleazery.
 Unfortunately, you’d be mistaken, and probably fairly disappointed by this scavenger hunt, genre mash-up which delivers little in either haunted house chills or hack-n-slash thrills.

-It’s not even terribly sleazy, which is a pretty hefy sin for a movie about a haunted whorehouse where a bunch of sorority girls are having a sleep-over.
+It’s not even terribly sleazy either, which is a pretty hefty sin for a movie about a haunted whorehouse where a bunch of sorority girls are having a sleep-over.

 Well, here’s another Haunted House song inspiredly titled Haunted House.
 I suppose you can’t fault anyone for directness, or at least maybe you shouldn’t, especially not Chris Kevin or his Comics.

 So, who are Chris Kevin and The Comics, you ask?
 Oh, you didn’t ask that just now, reading the above lead-in?
 Hmm, well indulge me for a moment as I pretend as though you give a shit.

 Turns out I have no idea.
 None.
 And I couldn’t find much in the way of information regarding these guys on the old Internet either.
 Maybe one day some other goofball will be searching for information on Chris Kevin and The Comcis and stumble across this hole and shriek out in hope.
 Not bloody likely, and then not exactly helpful to him, as I have no damn information for that guy either.
 Sorry guy.